 The River Bassin staff reserves the right to disqualify participants who were fishing waters which were not in bounds during the event.

 9. PRE-TOURNAMENT CAPTAIN’S MEETING & MEET AND GREET WITH DREW GREGORY: This meeting is not mandatory, but can be very fun and beneficial to attend, especially for first time participants.
-Anglers can get their tournament “identifier” at this pre-tournament meeting, ask questions and try and glean any tips or tactics from tour founder and MC, Drew Gregory.
+This will just take place at the National Championship for 2018.
+At this meeting anglers can get their tournament “identifier” at this pre-tournament meeting, ask questions and try and glean any tips or tactics from tour founder and MC, Drew Gregory.
 Anglers can also purchase River Bassin Store items and play yard games at these pre-tournament events.

 If you show up late and miss a chance to get your tournament identifier, don’t worry!
 They will be at the host location in a folder titled “River Bassin” over night and will be there the morning of the event.
 Of course, they can always be printed off online as well since they will appear on the event page on Friday evening.
 Anglers are also responsible for reading and complying with the event rules and returning to the host location before their name is called on event day.
 More on that in Section 15: THE RIVER BASSIN RESULTS